Using the Node Editor

 Toggle Mute Selected

-If the frame is selected, choosing this option will mute the frame and all the nodes contained in it.
+If the frame is selected, choosing this option will mute all the nodes contained in it.
+Use the same option to unmute the nodes.

 Add Selected Nodes to Frame